philippeflores/philippeflores.github.io/_news/announcement_5.md

 related_posts: true
 ---

 Participation at the 2025 edition of the Statistical Signal Processing workshop.
-Check our paper on low-rank approximation of bivariate signal with applications to gravitational wave ringdown analysis.
+Check out our paper on low-rank approximation of bivariate signal with applications to gravitational wave ringdown analysis.